-The goal of residency is to facilitate specified engagement with faculty members of the University and under direct mentorship and advisement of a research adviser and advisory committee in the department or program of the major.
-Further, it enables the student to participate in other typical activities to develop a scholarly profile.
+The goal of residency is to facilitate specified engagement with members of the faculty of the University and under direct mentorship and advisement of a research advisor and advisory committee in the department or program of the major.
+Further, it enables the student to participate in other typical activities pertinent to the development of a scholarly profile.
 As such, all doctoral programs at Clemson University should integrate 1) disciplinary depth and breadth, 2) scholarly immersion, 3) professional socialization, and 4) professional practice into the residency expectations of their students.
-Residency can incorporate research training of individuals and groups, laboratory activities, networking opportunities with other students and scholars, assisting with grant proposals, and participation in scholarly outlets such as scholarly publications and presentations.
+Residency can incorporate research training of individuals and groups, laboratory activities, networking opportunities with other students and other scholars, assisting with grant proposals, and participation in scholarly outlets such as scholarly publications and presentations.